509 Erickson Hall

 Assisting in-service teachers learn new strategies for constructing and implementing online curricula aimed at students across the lifespan.
 The course covers exposure to course management systems, essentials of virtual classrooms, assessing student learning, and essentials of universal design for learning.

-Summer 2020: Research Assistant, School of Information, University of Michigan
+Summer and Fall 2020: Research Assistant – Curriculum developer, School of Information, University of Michigan

 Team Leads: Dr. Ron Eglash, Professor, School of Information, University of Michigan; Dr. Michael Lachney, Assistant Professor, Michigan State University